Crunch-io/apidocs-sphinx/source/endpoint-reference/endpoint-folders.rst

 variables included.

-Additionally an `index` member can be included that must contain URLs of the varibles that will be children of the new folder.
+Additionally an `index` member can be included that must contain URLs of the variables that will be children of the new folder.
 The tuples associated with each variable should be an empty object.

 In case the variables mentioned belong in other folders, they will be moved